deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 It is, however, possible.

-Although I won't be able to hit on any specifics, there are a small number of objectives that need to be satisfied within the 48 hour alloted time slot.
+Although I won't be able to hit on any specifics, there are a small number of objectives that need to be satisfied within the 48 hour allotted time slot.
 The total amount of points from the objectives is 90, and the successful examinee will be able to acquire 75 of those 90 points.

 As far as advice goes, never give up.